From the oldest steam cog railway in Europe direct to an Achensee boat cruise

 When two years later the cog railway from Jenbach to Achensee was opened, the need arose to put a second steam ship, the “St. Benedikt” into operation.
 With the “Stella Maris”, purchased in 1911, which was later renamed “Stadt Innsbruck”, a diesel-powered vessel sailed on European inland waters for the first time.

-Centuries ago the easy accessibility and the mesmerizing beauty of Achensee, whose banks are bordered by the Karwendel and Rofan mountain ranges, attracted sovereign rulers from Tyrol and their many court members.
+Centuries ago the easy accessibility and the mesmerizing beauty of Achensee, whose banks are bordered by the Karwendel and Rofan mountain ranges, attracted sovereign rulers from Tirol and their many court members.
 Later, famous scholars and artists chose the area time and again for their summer holidays.